-The optimal southern road trip takes you on the southern route cross country from San Diego on the Pacific coast to Miami on the Atlantic coast.
-It takes you across a continent and it does so as the cross country road trip route that’s located furthest south.
-When you drive the optimal southern road trip across the US you most certainly never have to freeze, no matter what time of the year you travel.
+The optimal southern road trip takes you the southern route from San Diego on the Pacific coast to Miami on the Atlantic coast.
+It takes you across a continent, and it does so as the cross-country road trip route that’s located furthest south.
+When you drive the optimal southern road trip across the USA, you most certainly never have to freeze, no matter what time of the year you travel.